magreiner/MMLP/backend/README.md

 ## Ensure Python 3.7 is available
-For ubuntu 18.04 this might help:
+# For ubuntu 18.04 and other debian based systems this might help:

 sudo add-apt-repository -y ppa:ubuntu-toolchain-r/ppa